sickboy9665/basicrag/readme.md

 ##### Prerequisites
 Ensure you have Python 3.7+ installed on your system.

+#### Virtual ENV
+Create a virtual environment if needed. type "python -m venv virtualenvname, open cmd and navigate to the project directory, then activate the virtual environment using "virtualenvname/bin/activate"

 ##### Install Dependencies
 To install the required dependencies, run the following command: pip install -r requirements.txt